Netcracker/KubeMarine/documentation/Installation.md

 *OS specific*: Yes, performs only on the RHEL OS family.

-**Warning:** incorrect time synchronization can lead to incorrect operation of the cluster or services.
+**Warning:** Incorrect time synchronization can lead to incorrect operation of the cluster or services.
 You can validate the time synchronization via the [Time difference](Kubecheck.md#218-time-difference) test between the nodes from [PAAS Check procedure](Kubecheck.md#paas-procedure).